 There’s still no avoiding that disappointing monochrome OLED screen on the Inspire 2, though, which is pretty depressing to look at in comparison to the bright and colourful AMOLED display on the Galaxy Fit2.

-If you’re considering a purchase of either two of these wearables, there’s a few things to weigh up but it would perhaps be worth looking at how much certain features mean to you and going from there.
+If you’re considering a purchase of either two of these wearables, there are a few things to weigh up, but it would perhaps be worth looking at how much certain features mean to you and going from there.